Blueberry Oatmeal Bread

 That was the case with this recipe.
 I loved the idea of having blueberries in a yeast bread.
 The bread is lovely and delightful to eat.
 It’s especially nice to serve for special occasions like ladies’ luncheons, baby showers or elegant brunches.
-While you can serve this bread for breakfast, I eat it any time of the day because it’s not too sweet to be a dinner bread.
+This is a great bread to serve for breakfast.
+But I certainly wouldn’t contain myself to eating it only for breakfast!
+I eat it any time of the day because it’s not too sweet to be a dinner bread.

-The first time I tried this recipe I used frozen berries (because I couldn’t find canned berries at the store), which was a mistake.
+The first time I tried this recipe I used frozen berries (because I couldn’t find canned berries at the store).
+That was a mistake.
 There wasn’t enough liquid in the ingredients so the bread didn’t raise properly.
-But it had such a wonderful taste (even though dense), that I really wanted to give it another try.
-When I saw canned berries at Walmart (but not at H-E-B–go figure), I picked up a can last week and determined to try the recipe again.
+But it had such a wonderful taste (even though dense).
+I really wanted to give it another try.
+I finally found canned berries at Walmart (but not at H-E-B–go figure).
+I picked up a can last week and determined to try the recipe again.

-We were having a large retirement celebration at our church for one of the staff members who retired after 31 years of service.
+We had a large retirement celebration at our church for one of the staff members.
+He retired after 31 years of service.
 For the luncheon I made up five different salads, and five different homemade breads.
 This was one of the breads.
 I am SO glad I tried this recipe again, because it was worth it.
 Wow!
 The bread puffed up nicely and it had a light, airy and fluffy texture like a yeast bread should have.
 I was really thrilled with the way the bread turned out in texture as well as taste.

-If you’re looking for a lovely homemade bread with a hint of sweetness from the blueberries and honey, but nice and fluffy like a yeast bread instead of a denser outcome like most sweet breads, then you need to give Blueberry Oatmeal Bread a try sometime.
-I just used butter to spread on my bread, but adding a blueberry jam would provide a double whammy of flavor!
+If you’re looking for a lovely homemade bread recipe, this is it!
+This one has a hint of sweetness from the blueberries and honey.
+I like it because it’s nice and fluffy like a yeast bread.
+Most sweet breads are very dense and even heavy.
+Not Blueberry Almond Bread.
+I highly recommend you give Blueberry Oatmeal Bread a try sometime.
+I just used butter to spread on my bread.
+However, adding a blueberry jam would provide a double whammy of flavor!
 Yum, I’m licking my lips as I think about it.

 Blueberry Oatmeal Bread is a lovely and elegant bread that’s great for specialty brunches.